When is the Real Blue Moon?

 This suggests that our secular calendar actually does recognize that they are at least 12 Full Moons each year.
 Looking at this from the perspective of the Gregorian Calendar that was instituted in 1582 the years that have two Full Moons in a month are the years that also have 13 Full Moons in a calendar year.

 In more recent times, the term Blue Moon has been used to describe the occurrence of two Full Moons in a calendar month.
-This way of defining a Blue Moon comes from a 1940’s article that appeared in Astronomy magazine suggesting the definition of a Blue Moon was the second Full Moon in a calendar month, an event that occurs approximately every three years.
+This way of defining a Blue Moon comes from a 1940’s article that appeared in Astronomy magazine suggesting the definition of a Blue Moon was the second Full Moon in a calendar month, an event that occurs approximately every 33 months.

 This is because the months as outlined in our Gregorian Calendar are NOT astronomically based but rather begin arbitrarily on a date called January 1 so our calendar begins at a time that is not connected to either a Solstice or Equinox.
 It is also not connected to the lunar cycle.

-The Gregorian calendar does however fixate our awareness on a linear way of tracking time through days, weeks, months and years.
-These dates have been assigned names and numbers and it works brilliantly as a linear way of tracking time but it essentially downplays a more cyclical way of tracking time through the seasons.
+The Gregorian calendar does, however, track time through days, weeks, months and years.
+These dates have been assigned names and numbers and it works brilliantly as a linear way of tracking time while down playing a more cyclical way of tracking time through the seasons having the affect of fixating our awarness on a more linear experience of time.

 There is another speculation that the original term Blue Moon may have come from the bluish tinge the Moon gets when viewed through smoke.
-In this case, the theory is – someone saw the Moon appearing quite blue through the smoke of a large distant fire (forest fire?) and therefore the term Blue Moon was a literal description of how the Moon looked.
-Naturally that would also be a rare occurrence.
-In fact, it would be the rarest occurrence of all the definitions of a Blue Moon.
+In this case, the theory is – someone saw the Moon appearing very blue through the smoke of a large distant fire (forest fire?) and therefore the term Blue Moon was a literal description of how the Moon looked.
+Naturally this would most likely be the most rare occurrence and an actual Blue Moon as in the Moon appears to be Blue.